zenUnicorn/Agentic-RAG-LangChain/README.md

 Storing text chunks along with their corresponding embedding representations, capturing the semantic meaning of the text.
 These embeddings facilitate easy retrieval of chunks based on their semantic similarity.

 After indexing, a QA Chain Retrieval Pipeline is set up to check the Q&A's functioning and performance.
-Memory and Agents are included in the process
+Memory and Agents are included in the process.